Delport121/Obsidian_Vault/05 - ROS Simulator/GMapping Ros2.md

 ```bash
 https://github.com/siddarth09/ros2_gmapping.git
 ```
-When bilding the package may not be found.
+When building the package it may not be found.
 The name has to be changed form slam_gmapping to ros2_gmapping

 It would seem that the launch file uses the wrong format when trying to run with
 ```bash